ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/_review.md

         question: >
             How do Streamline CLI tools generate reports?
         answers:
-            - Using three distinct processes, `sl-record`, `sl-analyze` and `sl-format.py`
+            - Using three distinct processes, `sl-record`, `sl-analyze` and `sl-format.py`.
-            - Using the Streamline GUI
+            - Using the Streamline GUI.
         correct_answer: 1
         explanation: >
             Streamline CLI tools are command-line operations that enable you to generate reports containing comprehensive performance metrics as your application runs on an Arm-based server.